nvaccess/nvda/devDocs/startupShutdownInstall.md

 All the startup pathways execute nvda.pyw.

 1. *Start nvda.pyw*
-1. MonkeyPatches are applied
-1. The virtual environment is checked
-1. Gettext is installed
-1. Starting arguments are parsed
+1. MonkeyPatches are applied, the virtual environment is checked, starting arguments are parsed
 1. We check for a running instance of NVDA by looking for a Message Window
     - terminate it if possible using `WM_QUIT` or forcing the process to exit.
 If this fails, abandon startup
 1. We try to acquire the NVDA mutex